Skillzore/argosSpotifyExtension/README.md

 # argosSpotifyExtension

 This is a simple Spotify extension that displays the currently playing/paused song with artist, album and title.
 There are also some simple controls to pause/play, go to next or previous song and to exit spotify.
-Exit Spotify uses the separate python script `.kill.py` which needs to be included, or you can just remove the exit button from the main script.

 If spotify isn't running, "Spotify is not running" is displayed together with a button to start Spotify.

 ![Spotify extension screenshot running](https://i.imgur.com/QwXCofR.png)